-If you are staying for the academic year, you will live in one of the two dorms that remain open.
-Homestay arrangements are not made during winter break, therefore you will have to move out and possibly move to a new family when spring semester starts.
+If you are staying for the academic year, you will live in Global Commons.
+Homestay arrangements are not made during winter break; therefore, you will have to move out and possibly move to a new family when spring semester starts.

-The fee to stay over winter break is 45,000 Yen and is not included in the exchange.
+The fee to stay over winter break is 50,000 Yen and is not included in the exchange.
 All students are responsible for paying this fee directly to Kansai.